University-of-Arizona-CSc433-533/assignment-5-refraction-and-reflection-quanweilei/README.md

 Included files:
 * materials/ -- a folder with one image in 2^n format and one scene with one billboard.
 * ./ -- required scripts for rendering
+* a06.js -- code used for animating waves
+* m4.js -- used for vector math
+* png.js -- used for parsing png given
+* index.html -- file to run
+* webgl-utils.js -- utilities

 PLEASE PROVIDE ANY ATTRIBUTION HERE**